wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.6.2.5 =
+= 1.6.2.6 =

-Version 1.6.2.5 is a bug fix update addressing issues with the use of remote search forms and AJAX
+Version 1.6.2.6 is a bug fix update addressing a problem with multi page signup forms.
+Don't bother updating if you're not experiencing this issue.

 == Using the Plugin ==